whu-lyh/gaussian-splatting/README.md

 Note that similar to MipNeRF360, we target images at resolutions in the 1-1.6K pixel range.
 For convenience, arbitrary-size inputs can be passed and will be automatically resized if their width exceeds 1600 pixels.
 We recommend to keep this behavior, but you may force training to use your higher-resolution images by setting ```-r 1```.

 The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).
 You can find our SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
 If you do not provide an output model directory (```-m```), trained models are written to folders with randomized unique names inside the ```output``` directory.
 At this point, the trained models may be viewed with the real-time viewer (see further below).

+For the NeRF dataset, the initial point cloud is initialized as random point cloud, but the procedure to generate the pose of images is valuable.

 ### Evaluation
 By default, the trained models use all available images in the dataset.
 To train them while withholding a test set for evaluation, use the ```--eval``` flag.
 This way, you can render training/test sets and produce error metrics as follows: